miguelgrinberg/Flask-Moment/README.md

         {{ moment.include_moment() }}
     </head>

 Note that jQuery is required.
 If you are already including it on your own then you can remove the `include_jquery()` line.
+These inclusions are done of secure HTTP if the request under which they are executed is secure.

 Step 3: Render timestamps in your template.
 For example: